nampdn/secret-contracts-guide/cosmwasm-js.md

 // connect to rest server
 // For reading, CosmWasmClient will suffice, we don't need to sign any transactions

-const client = new CosmWasmClient("http://localhost:1317")
+const client = new CosmWasmClient("http://localhost:1337")

-// Tp use holodeck testnet instead
+// To use holodeck testnet instead
 // const client = new CosmWasmClient("https://bootstrap.secrettestnet.io")

 // mainnet